-I grew up in northern Wisconsin on the dairy farm my grandparents started after settling on land that before their arrival had been a white pine forest, home to Chippewa Indians.
+I grew up in northern Wisconsin on the dairy farm my grandparents created after settling on land that before their arrival had been a white pine forest, home to the Ojibwe Indians.
 My paternal aunts and uncles all had farms within a mile or two of our own.
-My grandfather, along with the other settlers, founded a church, built a one-room school, and formed a milk co-operative.
+My grandfather, along with the other settlers, founded a church, built a one-room school, and formed a milk co-op.
 Because they worked together they were able to survive in the inhospitable climate to which they had emigrated.

 How considerate it was of the person who had tied the cup there so that anyone who was nearby and thirsty could stop by and drink.
 The settlers and the native people before them valued the spring because it provided for them that which was needed to quench their thirst; that which was needed for them to keep going when it was hot and they still had work to do or miles yet to journey.
 They safeguarded that spot and kept it available to everyone.

 Faith is like that water, ceaselessly flowing out of the earth, awaiting those who are thirsty for a deeper relationship with God to stop and drink.
-And just as the spring was available to all, so must the faith that has been put into our care be available to all—stranger and friend alike.
+And just as the spring was available to all, so must the faith that has been put into our care be available to all—friend and stranger alike.

 So, come, lift the cup and drink.
 Then fill the cup again and offer it to someone else.
 We, none of us, need ever be thirsty again.